2020–2022 Malaysian political crisis: Parliament

-On 30 January 2023, Zahidi Zainul Abidin will join PKR on 4 February 2023 with 100 UMNO members from Padang Besar Division.
-He claim that "many other leaders" from UMNO will follow in his footsteps.

-On 25 February 2023, Mahathir join PUTRA along with 12 other former PEJUANG members.

 Federal level

 On 28 February, the Attorney General Tommy Thomas submitted his resignation letter to the interim Prime Minister Mahathir but no reason was given.
 It came after he was heavily criticised for his decision not to pursue a case against twelve Indian individuals including two state lawmakers who were accused of having connection with Liberation Tigers of Tamil Eelam (LTTE), which was listed as a terrorist organisation in Malaysia.
 He later told the media that he was a political appointee and as Mahathir resigned as the prime minister, it was best for him to tender his resignation as well.

 On 2 March, the chief commissioner of the Malaysian Anti-Corruption Commission (MACC), Latheefa Koya tendered her resignation from the post.
 She stated that she wasn't pressured into doing so and that she wanted to return to her practice as a human rights advocate.
 The deputy chief commissioner of operations, Azam Baki, was appointed as the new chief commissioner on 9 March 2020.